Codemon72/Spickzettel/React.md

 Excellent walkthrough on [youtube](https://www.youtube.com/watch?v=fAUkKh-WfLM) Docs on [conditional rendering](https://reactjs.org/docs/conditional-rendering.html)
 ___
+### Avoid Unnecessary Re-Rendering
+- every time the state of a component changes, React _schedules_ a render of that component.
+(This doesn't happen immediately, React will try to find the best moment for this.)
+- when a component renders all it's children will also re-render, regardless of whether their props have changed or not.
+- options to avoid unnecessary re-rendering are to use `memo()` or `createContext`/ `useContext`.

+___

 #### Props
 Props are values that can be passed into a component to be used for whatever.
 By default they are empty objects.
 - Syntax: